Kobold: Cretin names

 The aforementioned butz may allude to a wooden object, or a "dolt" by extension.
 The Schrat (Schratte) is also formally categorized as a "cretin name" type of kobold nomenclature in the HdA.
-However, the term Schrat and its variants has remained current in the sense of "house spirit" only in certain parts such as "southeast Germany": more specifically northern Bavaria including the Upper Palatinate, Fichtel Mountains, Vogtland (into Thuringia), and Austria (Styria and Carinthia) according to the various sources the HdA cites.
+However, the term Schrat and its variants have remained current in the sense of "house spirit" only in certain parts such as "southeast Germany": more specifically northern Bavaria including the Upper Palatinate, Fichtel Mountains, Vogtland (into Thuringia), and Austria (Styria and Carinthia) according to the various sources the HdA cites.

 The tale "Schrätel und wasserbär" (kobold and polar bear) had been recorded in Middle High German, and is recognized as a "genuine" kobold tale.
 The tale is set in Denmark, whose king received the gift of a polar bear and lodges at a peasant's house infested by a "schretel".
 But it is driven away by the ferocious bear, which the spirit thinks is a "big cat".
 Obviously Scandinavian origin is suspected, with the Norwegian version retaining the polar bear which turns into other beasts in Central European variants.
-Old Norse/Icelandic skratti meaning "sorcerer, giant" has been listed as cognate forms.
+Old Norse/Icelandic skratti meaning "sorcerer, giant" has been listed as a cognate form.

-There exists a version of this water-bear tale, set in Bad Berneck im Fichtelgebirge, Upper Franconia, where a holzfräulein has been substituted for the schrätel, and the haunting occurring at a miller's, and the "big cat" dispatching the spirit.
+There exists a version of this water-bear tale, set in Bad Berneck im Fichtelgebirge, Upper Franconia, where a holzfräulein has been substituted for the schrätel, and the haunting occurs at a miller's, and the "big cat" dispatching the spirit.
 Still, the forms schrezala and schretselein seemed to be current around Fichtelgebirge (Fichtel Mountains), or at least in Upper Franconia region as a sprite haunting a house or stable.
 (Note: Zapf (1874), p.
 38 cited by Ranke in HdA, p.
 1289 note 54), as Zapf p.
 43.)
 The schrezala form is recognized in Vogtland also.